-- 5.52 Non-designated heritage assets may include a site or building, a group of buildings, or a distinct area.
+- 5.57 Non-designated heritage assets may include a site or building, a group of buildings, or a distinct area.
 They are anticipated to take the form of historic, archaeological, architectural/ artistic, and/ or townscape/ landscape elements.
 This is explained in the following points, which should be consulted when considering the identification of possible non-designated heritage assets. - Historic: Buildings, monuments, sites, places, areas and landscapes that are of historic interest associated with local historic events or locally famous or notable people, civic, community or industrial activities of local significance; or which reflect the traditional functional character, or former patterns, of land use within the Borough. - Archaeological: Monuments or places of archaeological interest that are identifiable and definable in extent; have the potential to retain well preserved deposits (both upstanding features or earthworks and sub-surface); and/ or relate to a significant phase of local development or local occupation or to a person of local significance.
 Archaeological interests are particularly important to the Borough, and it should be noted that under the NPPF lack of prior designation does not prevent such archaeological interests being assessed against designated heritage asset policy.
 Assessments of archaeological interest in support of planning applications will require a desk based assessment in the first instance, with a full site evaluation required if the need is indicated by the initial assessment.
-Where appropriate, archaeological features should be protected and retained in situ, or otherwise recorded, preserved and made available as a public record.

-- Architectural or Artistic: Sites or buildings that are valued locally for special architectural or vernacular interest; have associations with a locally or nationally notable architect, designer or engineer; demonstrate design features of exceptional quality that may be characteristic of the local area; are of artistic interest for its conscious design; or have technical significance that displays exceptional innovation and craftsmanship. - Townscape/ Landscape: A building, monument, site, place, area, landscape or open space which makes a positive visual contribution to character, helps define a sense of place or adds to the local distinctiveness of the area, in the context of Dartford Borough as a whole.
-These include: - Key landmark buildings and/ or structures including significant buildings on important routes into the area; - o Buildings that create a vista, view or make a positive contribution to the skyline; - A group of buildings or the relationship between buildings; - Valued open spaces, including public streets and squares, parks, gardens, amenity spaces, and river corridors; - o Trees, including avenues, special groups and single landmark trees; - Hedges; appropriate walls, fences or railings; and street surfaces and margins, for example, cobbles, setts and suitable grass verges; - Distinctive items of street furniture, for example, signposts, lamp columns and light fittings.
+Where appropriate, archaeological features should be protected and retained in situ, or otherwise recorded, preserved and made available as a public record. - Townscape/ Landscape: A building, monument, site, place, area, landscape or open space which makes a positive visual contribution to character, helps define a sense of place or adds to the local distinctiveness of the area, in the context of Dartford Borough as a whole.
+These include: - Key landmark buildings and/ or structures including significant buildings on important routes into the area; - Buildings that create a vista, view or make a positive contribution to the skyline; - A group of buildings or the relationship between buildings; - Valued open spaces, including public streets and squares, parks, gardens, amenity spaces, and river corridors; - Trees, including avenues, special groups and single landmark trees; - Hedges; appropriate walls, fences or railings; and street surfaces and margins, for example, cobbles, setts and suitable grass verges; - Distinctive items of street furniture, for example, signposts, lamp columns and light fittings.

-This assessment framework will also be used in any local list of non-designated heritage assets that may be introduced, which would be subject to public consultation.
+This assessment framework would also be used in any local list of non-designated heritage assets that may be introduced, which would be subject to public consultation.

-- 5.53 It will be important to conserve and manage the Borough's rich and varied heritage and maximise opportunities to investigate sites further as they come forward as part of developments.
+- 5.58 It will be important to conserve and manage the Borough's rich and varied heritage and maximise opportunities to investigate sites further as they come forward as part of developments.
 The impacts of proposed developments on existing designated and non-designated heritage assets will be considered.
-The design of new developments will be expected to reveal or reference all heritage assets potentially affected by the proposals. - 5.54 A heritage statement must accompany all planning applications affecting heritage assets.
+The design of new developments will be expected to reveal or reference all heritage assets potentially affected by the proposals. - 5.59 A heritage statement must accompany all planning applications affecting heritage assets, including their setting.
 This must demonstrate the significance of the heritage asset to enable the impact of a development proposal to be assessed.
 Proposals affecting archaeological sites must be accompanied by a desk based assessment as a minimum.
-Applications affecting designated heritage assets will be assessed in accordance with policy M5.
-Applications affecting non-designated assets will be assessed against the criteria contained in policy M6.
+Applications affecting designated heritage assets will be assessed in accordance with Policy M5.
+Applications affecting non-designated assets will be assessed against the criteria contained in Policy M6. - 5.60 Where an asset has been deliberately neglected or damaged, its deteriorated state will not be taken into account in decision making.